codingPhuc/Learning_Programming_vault/learning algebra road maps.md

     - For those learning new abstractions, combining exercises, lecture notes, and small proofs can improve familiarity.
     - Online resources like [compscilib.com](https://www.compscilib.com/) provide curated practice problems for discrete math, statistics, etc.
-6. **Philosophy for Advanced Study:**

-    - Everyone forgets!
-It’s okay to revisit old concepts, refresh briefly, and continue building understanding.
-    - Drills serve as foundational warm-ups, but deeper learning often comes from engaging with challenging problems and reasoning exercises.

 ---

 ### Additional Suggestions:

-- **Active Recall & Spaced Repetition:** Apps like Anki can help with retaining definitions and key theorems.
-- **Contextual Learning:** Engage with real-world problems or proofs that make use of the concepts you want to master.
-- **Collaborate or Discuss:** Explaining concepts to peers can solidify understanding and highlight gaps.
-- **Generative AI (if approached critically):** While it may produce errors, using AI tools to brainstorm or break down concepts can spark insight when used alongside verified resources.

 What resonates most with your learning style?